SketchyMaze/guidebook/docs/profile-directory.md

 To install custom content created by other players, copy them into these folders.

+## Contents of your Profile Directory

+There are a few interesting folders:

+* **levels:** This is where your user-created .level files are saved to.
+You can also copy levels made by other players into this folder.
+* **doodads:** This is where your custom doodads go.
+You can copy doodads made by other players here and use them in your own levels.
+* **levelpacks:** This is where you can place custom [Level Packs](custom-levels/levelpacks.md).
+  You can create your own or download packs created by other players and place them in this folder.
+* **screenshots:** the Giant Screenshot feature of the level editor will place its generated pictures here.

 ## See Also

 * [Publishing Levels](custom-levels/publishing.md): embed custom doodads directly